Ninja-Squad/ninja-squad.github.com/_posts/2017-12-05-angular-cli-diff.md

 As you can see there are some differences that you might have missed (new dependencies, new polyfill, new unit test configuration, new types, new linter rules...).

-You can of course, compare any version you want.
+You can, of course, compare any version you want.
 They are listed in the [README of the repository](https://github.com/cexbrayat/angular-cli-diff) and new versions are added a few hours/days after the official release.

 This problem is not really original, and similar repositories exist for tools like React Native with [rn-diff](https://github.com/ncuillery/rn-diff) (from a good friend of mine [Nicolas Cuillery](https://github.com/ncuillery)) which was definitely an inspiration!

-It has been quite useful to us these last weeks, we hope it will help you too.
+It has been quite useful to us these last weeks to update our code samples and online training exercises, we hope it will help you too.

 Check out our [ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular) if you want to learn more!